smartcontractkit/chainlink/contracts/STYLE_GUIDE.md

 ## Interfaces

+### Purpose

+Interfaces separate NatSpec from contract logic, requiring readers to do more work to understand the code.
+For this reason, you shouldn’t create an interface by default.

+If created, interfaces should have a documented purpose.
+For example, an interface is useful if 3rd party on-chain contracts will interact with your contract.
+CCIP’s [`IRouterClient` interface](https://github.com/smartcontractkit/ccip/blob/ccip-develop/contracts/src/v0.8/ccip/interfaces/IRouterClient.sol) is a good example here.

+### Naming

 Interfaces should be named `IFoo` instead of `FooInterface`.
 This follows the patterns of popular [libraries like OpenZeppelin’s](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L9).

 rule: `interface-starts-with-i`